Ouranosinc/ESPO-G/README.md

  ### v2.0 [This release]

  Changes from v1.0:
-  * Add hurs and hursTasmax
+  * Add possibility to run hurs and hursTasmax
   * Add possibility to run until 2300
+  * Add possibility to run for regional climate models
   * Fix bug on adapt freq (https://github.com/Ouranosinc/ESPO-G/issues/8)
   * Add CaSR v3.2 reference
   * Workflow uses snakemake
   * Add mask based in sftlf on the simulation
   * KACE-1-0-G was excluded. (https://github.com/Ouranosinc/ESPO-G/issues/6)
   * EC-Earth3-CC and NESM3 were excluded as they do not have SSP3-7.0 available.
   * New calculation of the TCR lead to CNRM-CM6-1/INM-CM5-0  being included/excluded in the TCR likely range. (https://github.com/Ouranosinc/ESPO-G/issues/7)

-  * Add regional climate models for ESPO-R
+  For ESPO-R:
+  * Regrid in a single step
   * Start in 1951 (CRCM5 not available in 1950)
   * Fill in nans
   * Add spatial subset of input domain.